How You Breathe While Running

 -- Thích Nhất Hạnh

 When you first try to nose breathe while running, you will probably find it difficult as it takes time to develop your respiratory fitness.
 Initially, you will have to slow down.
-Try doing it on flat surfaces first and when you have that mastered, try nose breathing on hills.
+Try doing it on flat surfaces first and when you have mastered that, try nose breathing on hills.
 It may take a few weeks to conquer, but it will be well worth it in the long run for your health and for ease of running.
 Running will feel easier and your won't feel so tired after running.

 Slow down and allow your respiratory capacity to improve.
 Breath slower and less often.
 Concentrate more on the exhale.
 Do a 1 to 2 breath ratio.
 If you breathe in for 3 seconds, breathe out for 6 seconds.
 Practice this throughout the day and it will become easier while running.
 You will experience less stressful running and a meditative calm as you learn to slow down your breathing and increase your respiratory capacity using nose breathing.